-We are writing with important information regarding a data security incident that the College experienced earlier this year that may have involved some of your personal information.
-The privacy and security of the personal information maintained by the institution is of the utmost importance to Washington College.
-This letter is intended to provide you with information about the incident, explain the services being made available to you, and assure you that we continue to take significant measures to protect your personal information.
+The privacy and security of the personal information we maintain is of the utmost importance to Virginia Union University ("VUU").
+We are writing with important information regarding a security incident that involved some of your personal information.
+We want to provide you with information about the incident, tell you about the services that we are providing to you, and let you know that we continue to take significant measures to protect your information.